opensciencegrid/docker-osg-wn-scripts/README.md

 These are scripts to maintain the opensciencegrid/docker-osg-wn GitHub repo.

 The primary script is `update-all`.
-After a release, once the osg repo on repo.grid.iu.edu has been updated with the new release, check out this repo and the opensciencegrid/docker-osg-wn repo, point `update-all` at your clone of docker-osg-wn, and follow the instructions it prints to push the updates back to GitHub, where they will be automatically used to build new Docker images..
+After a release, once the osg repo on repo.opensciencegrid.org has been updated with the new release, check out this repo and the opensciencegrid/docker-osg-wn repo, point `update-all` at your clone of docker-osg-wn, and follow the instructions it prints to push the updates back to GitHub, where they will be automatically used to build new Docker images..